 It was authored by Bradley Brockmann JD, Sean Cahill PhD, Vickie Henry JD, and Timothy Wang MPH, and copublished by the Center for Prisoner Health and Human Rights at the Miriam Hospital in Providence, Rhode Island and The Fenway Institute in Boston.

 Since 1971, Fenway Health has been working to make life healthier for the people in our neighborhoods, the LGBT community, people living with HIV/AIDS and the broader population.
 The Fenway Institute at Fenway Health is an interdisciplinary center for research, training, education and policy development focusing on national and international health issues.
-Fenway’s Sidney Borum Jr. Health Center cares for youth and young adults ages 12 to 29, including those who are LGBT or just figuring things out; homeless; struggling with substance use; or living with HIV/AIDS.
+Fenway’s Sidney Borum Jr. Health Program cares for youth and young adults ages 12 to 29, including those who are LGBT or just figuring things out; homeless; struggling with substance use; or living with HIV/AIDS.
 AIDS Action, Fenway’s public health division, works to reduce the number of HIV infections while supporting those already infected, and operates a needle exchange that serves as an entry point to healthcare services for active substance users.

 The Center for Prisoner Health and Human Rights, founded in 2005 and based at The Miriam Hospital in Providence, RI, is dedicated to improving the health and human rights of incarcerated and other justice-involved individuals through education, research and advocacy.
 Key to this goal is bringing a public health lens to the nation’s epidemic of incarceration.
 The Center’s work falls into four core areas: 1) raising awareness at the national and state level about the healthcare issues and challenges that justice-involved populations face; 2) conducting and supporting innovative clinical, behavioral, and social research involving justice-involved populations; 3) providing education and training opportunities for college, graduate, and medical students in this area, and encouraging student engagement and leadership in justice issues; and 4) collaborating with local and national justice system stakeholders to identify, develop, and support projects that respond to the intersection of incarceration, recidivism, and public health.